Skip to main content

 National level

-• organisation of work and statutes of schools providing vocational education and adult education;
+• organisation of work in, and functioning of schools providing vocational education and adult education;

-• conditions and procedures for acquiring and upgrading general knowledge and vocational skills and qualifications in non-school settings;
+• conditions and procedures for acquiring and supplementing general knowledge and vocational skills and qualifications in non-school settings, and for improvement of the accreditation system for continuing education in non-school settings;

 The term ‘continuing education’ is not used in the field of higher education (Law on Higher Education and Science / Ustawa o szkolnictwie wyższym i nauce).
-However, in view of the so-called third mission of higher education, this area can be considered to include open universities (run by some higher education institutions); third-age universities (TAU) (run by some higher education institutions, but operating mainly outside the higher education system); and expert services, including training services for various entities, commissioned on an individual basis.
+However, in view of the so-called third mission of higher education, this area can be considered to include open universities (run by some higher education institutions); third-age universities (run by some higher education institutions, but operating mainly outside the higher education system); and expert services, including training services, commissioned by various entities on an individual basis.
 Non-school education settings also include so-called folk universities.

-The Ministry is the main partner of the Ministry of Education and Science in the field of continuing education for adults, and in particular, unemployed people, some categories of job seekers and employed persons.
-Within the Ministry structure, continuing education falls mainly within the remit of the Labour Market Department.
-Its responsibilities include cooperation with the minister responsible for school education in setting objectives and directions for the development of VET; and the development of systemic arrangements to support unemployed and employed people in acquiring competences.
-Other tasks of the Department relevant to continuing education include: development and dissemination of tools, methods and resources to support career guidance; development of competences of the unemployed and employed; EURES and economic migration.
+The Ministry is the main partner of the Ministry of National Education in the field of continuing education for adults, and in particular, unemployed people, some categories of job seekers and employed persons.
+Continuing education is mainly the responsibility of the Labour Market Department.
+In this area, it cooperates with the minister responsible for school education.
+It also develops and disseminates tools, methods and resources to support career guidance and the development of competences of the unemployed and employed, and is responsible for matters related to EURES and economic migration.

 Other ministries (incl.
-Ministries of Culture, National Heritage and Sport, Development and Technology, Agriculture and Rural Development, Climate and Environmental Protection, and Health)
+Ministries of Culture and National Heritage, Development and Technology, Agriculture and Rural Development, Climate and Environmental Protection, and Health)

-Responsibilities include, for example, participation in the work of the Inter-Sectoral Task Force for LLL and the IQS, and activities undertaken as part of the skills development policy in line with the idea of lifelong learning.
+Responsibilities include, for example, participation in the work of the Inter-Sectoral Task Force for LLL and the IQS, and activities undertaken as part of the skills development policy in line with the idea of LLL.

 Regional / province (województwo) level